wtk34500000/js-pokemon-maker-practice-challenge/README.md

 ### Deliverables:

-1. Implement a filter functionality for your Pokemon list.
+1. Implement checkbox functionality for abilities.
-2. Implement a flip functionality on each Pokemon.
+2. Implement a click functionality to see more details about the pokemon as well as edit and delete buttons.
-3. Your search should include pokemon whose names are **not** exact matches
+3. When edit is clicked, it should replace the pokemon's information with a edit form.
-4. Add a way to show users details for a particular pokemon: moves, abilities, etc.
+4. When delete is clicked, it should be deleted from both the frontend and the backend.

 ---